I'm David Zermeño. I love video games, especially RPG, RTS and MMORPGs. I'm a pro-gamer and reviewer of many popular titles.

-In the world of Skyrim, most inhabitants are warriors, thieves or archers.
+In the world of Skyrim, most inhabitants are warriors, thieves, or archers.
 Mages are few and far between.
-That's why being a mage in this land can be a real challenge, though, done right, it is an incredibly rewarding and fun way to play the game.
+That's why being a mage in this land can be a real challenge.
+Though, when done right, it is an incredibly rewarding and fun way to play the game.

-Of course, whether you're a battle-mage, a healer, or a pure mage, in the end it all boils down to the question, "Are you good at it?"
-With this guide, you will learn new tips for how to improve your battle tactics with better gear, enchantments, skills, and attributes.
+Of course, whether you're a battle, healer, or pure mage, in the end, it all boils down to the question, "Are you good at it?"
+With this guide, you will learn new tips to improve your battle tactics with better gear, enchantments, skills, and attributes.

 In Skyrim, the advantage of every class is the flexibility of the system.
 You can alter a build just by clicking a different perk or wearing different armor.
-This gives you lots of options: not least is the choice between building a Pure Mage or a Hybrid Class of Magic.
+This gives you lots of choices: not least is the choice between building a Pure Mage or a Hybrid Class.
 You only need to be a little familiarized with the game for this tutorial to work wonders for your gameplay.
 Playing a mage can be hard but super fun.
 It just depends on your abilities and your level of patience.

 Which Races Make the Best Mages?

 Certain races make better mages than others.
 Read on to learn which ones!

 The High Elves begin with a +10 in Illusion and +5 in Alteration, Conjuration, Destruction, Enchanting, and Restoration schools of magic.
 This kind of advantage is amazing for any magic wielder.
 The Altmer are the best option for a player willing to take the risk of being a Pure Mage, but they can be also good as Battle Mages, Conjurers, Wizards, Necromancers, Dark Knights and Paladins.
 They lack a good defense in comparison to other races but you can sacrifice some damage for some armor, or apply a magic defensive spell.